SyedOsijaAhmed/ENES245SyedOsijaAhmed/lab1-mux/README.md

 This mux can be [implemented with one line of code](https://github.com/ENES-246DigitalElectronics/ENES246/blob/master/-5MuxOfMux/m2x1Mux/m2x1Mux.srcs/sources_1/new/m2x1mux.v):  assign m = s ? x : y;
 *Why isn't this talked about above?
 Why isn't this given the name RTL verilog or Behavioral verilog?*

+It isn't talked about because its too direct and makes it difficult to observe  change and behavior.

 ## lab1_3_mux2-1-2bitwide-reg